wpengine/headless-docs/guides/getting-started/deploy-app.md

 Replace `branch` under the Development `environment` with the branch in your repo you want to connect to Development.

+Note: Remember that you added `wpe.json` to your `.gitignore` file, so it won't be checked into GitHub.
+This is important because you will use this config to store secrets (i.e. API keys, credentials, etc.) that you don't want to publish to GitHub.

 ## Deploy Your App

 Now that you have a valid configuration file for a new app, deploy it to the platform with the following command: